oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/oci-lb.md

-for Kubernetes (OKE), then you can have OCI automatically provision load balancers for you by creating a `Service` of type `LoadBalancer` instead of (or in addition to) installing an ingress controller like Traefik or Voyager."
+for Kubernetes (OKE), then you can have OCI automatically provision load balancers for you by creating a `Service` of type `LoadBalancer` instead of (or in addition to) installing an ingress controller like Traefik."
 ---

-If you are running your Kubernetes cluster on Oracle Container Engine for Kubernetes (commonly known as OKE), then you can have OCI automatically provision load balancers for you by creating a `Service` of type `LoadBalancer` instead of (or in addition to) installing an ingress controller like Traefik or Voyager.
+If you are running your Kubernetes cluster on Oracle Container Engine for Kubernetes (commonly known as OKE), then you can have OCI automatically provision load balancers for you by creating a `Service` of type `LoadBalancer` instead of (or in addition to) installing an ingress controller like Traefik.

 OKE Kubernetes worker nodes typically do not have public IP addresses.
 This means that the `NodePort` services created by the operator are